Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: Performance evaluation

 \subsection{Benchmark algorithm: 3D LOS-based control}

 The 3D LOS-based control uses the two-stage controller structure in Fig.~\ref{fig:control diagram}.
 The yaw angle setpoint is determined using the LOS guidance law presented in \eqref{eq:LOS-MPC yaw angle}, and the relative heave velocity setpoint is set to zero.
-Define the vertical plane as the plane where the vector of $\vec{z}$ in the earth-fixed frame and the vector between the last and next waypoints $\vec{d}$ are located (see Fig.~\ref{fig:Illustration of the geometric relationships under different settings}(d)).
-The 3D LOS-based control uses the following LOS guidance law in the vertical plane to compute the pitch angle setpoint~\cite{lekkas2013line}:
+The following LOS guidance law in the vertical plane is used to compute the pitch angle setpoint~\cite{lekkas2013line} (see Fig.~\ref{fig:Illustration of the geometric relationships under different settings}(c) for an illustration):